catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Create a styles.js file.

-- [ ] Go to styles.js and make a named import of "createGlobalStyle" from "styled-components".
+- [ ] Go to styles.js and make a named import of createGlobalStyle from "styled-components".

 - [ ] Make a default export of createGlobalStyle, where you write the following styling properties:
       _,